 The annual Spanish SISE Reports on the Internationalisation National Programme, report that the policy recommendations over the recent years have focused on the degree to which activities carried out have been in line with the overall policy priorities established at the National R&D&I Plan.
-The main findings show that the different Instrumental Strands of Action by which the Internationalisation National Programme is implemented meet the general objective of "promoting Spanish R&D groups in the International landscape and, notably, Enterprises and Public Research Organisations".
+The main findings show that the different Instrumental Strands of Action by which the Internationalisation National Programme is implemented meet the general objective of "promoting Spanish R&D groups in the International landscape and, notably, Enterprises and Public Research Organisations' participation into the European Framework Programme and big Scientific Installations".
 However, no specific indications are given in the report as to how this is measured.